Somerset Trained Bands: Battle of Newburn

 Somerset was ordered to send 2000 men overland to Newcastle upon Tyne for the Second Bishops' War of 1640.
 However, substitution was rife and many of those sent on this unpopular service would have been untrained replacements and conscripts.
 Like many other contingents, the Somerset men were disorderly, complaining about pay, food and conditions.
 As his regiment passed through Warwickshire, Lieutenant-Colonel Thomas Lunsford and his officers admitted that they had killed some of their men in self-defence.
 Sir John Beaumont's regiment, conscripted in Somerset, Bristol, and Wiltshire, marauded through Derbyshire, attacking the property of unpopular landowners, and were accused of being 'West Country clownes'.

-19th Century engraving of the Scots cavalry crossing the Tyne at Newburn.

 At the Battle of Newburn, roughly 800 raw Somerset musketeers under Lunsford were holding two hurriedly-erected breastworks or 'sconces' on the south side of the River Tyne.
 Around 300 Scottish cavalry made a probe across the fordable river and were driven off by the concentrated fire of the musketeers.
 The Scots then began an intense cannonade of the sconces with their superior artillery.
 Although Lunsford kept his men in their defences for a while, they eventually broke and ran, many throwing away their weapons, and their gunpowder store blew up.
 The Scottish cannon and cavalry drove back a counter-attack by English cavalry, and they crossed the river.
 By early evening the whole Royal army was in full retreat to Newcastle and shortly afterwards the King had to concede a settlement with the Scots.